MatthewL246/pretendo-docker/docs/docs/setup/server-setup.md

 :::tip[Tips for Windows users]

-If you are using Windows, you should clone the repo **inside your WSL distro** for multiple reasons.
+If you are using Windows, you should clone the repo **using the version of Git installed inside your WSL distro**, not Git Bash from Git for Windows, for multiple reasons.

 - This avoids Git messing with line endings and breaking shell scripts, which it can do when you clone a repo in Windows (due to `autocrlf`).